fishsticks89/hw-topics-design-for-game/DESIGN.md

  - **Visual Style**: Contrary to the original Pong's design, Four Player Pong should have a maximalist design that maximizes stimulation for idling players.
  - **Color Scheme:** Four Player Pong does not follow the convention of a color scheme as the full color wheel is used frequently in the design.
 Every opportunity is taken to increase contrast and stimulation
  - **Typeography:** Comic Sans
  - **Layout:** Screen Arrangement:
-    Game Area: The maze occipies the majority of the screen Score Display and Navbar: This occupies the top of the screen and facilitates all mouse interactions
+   - Game Area: The field occipies the majority of the screen
+   - Score Display and Navbar: This occupies the top of the screen and facilitates all mouse interactions

  - **Navigation:** this is a single page app (SPA) and there is no Navigation **Functionality**
    - Movement: Each player can control their paddle using arbitrary keyboard keys